 Bay windows are a beautiful feature in any room, but dressing them can be tricky business.
-While the architectural detail is an attractive addition to add interest to a room it presents an awkward shape for window treatments – but with the right know-how bay windows can be easy to dress with curtain ideas, blinds and shutters.
+While the architectural detail is an attractive addition to add interest for any room it presents an awkward shape for window treatments – but with the right know-how bay windows can be easy to dress with curtain ideas, blinds and shutters.

-Choose a Roman blind for each bay window dressing, and measure them to hang slightly over the frame of the window to ensure the entire glass is covered and there are no gaps at the edges of the blinds.
+Choose a Roman blind for each bay window dressing, and measure them to hang slightly over the frame of the window to ensure the entire glass pane is covered and there are no gaps at the edges of the window blind idea.

 Go for a large scale pattern for the blinds to create impact and team with a plain curtain in a toning colour.
 Roll-up Roman blinds are a simple solution for bay windows, while the curtains can either add extra privacy and warmth, or can simply be a decorative addition, framing the window for a smart finish and without the need to be drawn.

-Use cafe-style curtains or shutters at the bottom of the window
+2. Use cafe-style shutters at the bottom of the window

-For an informal effect, hang pieces of light fabric or shutters at the bottom half of the bay window, allowing light through the top half, but also creating privacy – especially important in a bedroom.
+For an informal effect, hang shutters at the bottom half of the bay window, allowing light through the top half, but also creating privacy – especially important in a bedroom.
 Hem the panels of fabric and hang them on a flexible net curtain wire, so they can be gathered at the side if you need more light.
-Interior designer reveals what not to do when choosing curtains – from measuring to styling, for more inspiration.

 The overall look is laid back yet contemporary, and bring the look together with other natural elements around the room, like linen cushions and pale furniture.